-Ashley S. Boyd is Assistant Professor of English Education at Washington State University where she teaches graduate courses on critical and cultural theory and undergraduate courses on English Methods and Young Adult Literature.
-A former secondary English language arts teacher, Ashley’s current scholarship examines practicing teachers’ social justice pedagogies and their critical content knowledge; explores how young adult literature is an avenue for cultivating students’ critical literacies; and investigates the implementation of state-mandated tribal curriculum in secondary schools in Washington.
-Her forthcoming book with Teachers College Press, Social Justice Literacies in the English Classroom: Teaching Practice in Action, analyzes case studies of practicing English teachers to identify specific pedagogic approaches for advancing equity both inside and outside of the classroom.
-She has published in the Journal of Teacher Education, Teacher Education Quarterly, Educational Studies, the International Journal of Critical Pedagogy, and the ALAN Review.
+Ashley S. Boyd is an associate professor of English/English Education at Washington State University where she teaches graduate courses on critical and cultural theory and undergraduate courses on English Methods and Young Adult Literature.
+A former secondary English language arts teacher, Ashley’s current scholarship examines practicing teachers’ social justice pedagogies and their critical content knowledge and explores how young adult literature is an avenue for cultivating students’ critical literacies.
+Drawing on frameworks from cultural studies, critical theory, and social justice education, Dr. Boyd addresses educational inequities and opportunities for social action through qualitative research and analysis.
+She is experienced in studies in secondary schools with students and practicing teachers and in data collection involving semi-structured interviews, ethnographic observations, surveys, and focus groups/discourse communities.
+Her methodologies span case study development, thematic coding, document and artifact analysis, and critical discourse analysis.
+Crucial to her work are collaborative endeavors in research and publication that include undergraduate and graduate students, community stakeholders, and practitioners.
+Her book with Teachers College Press, Social Justice Literacies in the English Classroom: Teaching Practice in Action, analyzes case studies of practicing English teachers to identify specific pedagogic approaches for advancing equity both inside and outside of the classroom.
+She has published in the Journal of Teacher Education; English Education; Teacher Education Quarterly; Educational Studies; the International Journal of Critical Pedagogy; and the ALAN Review.

 - Dyches, J. & Boyd, A. (2017).
 Foregrounding equity in teacher education: Toward a model of social justice pedagogical and content knowledge (SJPACK).
 Journal of Teacher Education, DOI: 10.1177/0022487117705097.